Agentic LLM Framework for Adaptive Decision Discourse: Discussion

 \section{Discussion}

 We have developed and presented a concept for a self-governed multi-agent LLM framework that simulates complex decision discourse under uncertainty by impersonating human-like stakeholders.
-A hypothetical scenario inspired by actual and real-world weather challenges is presented, and results generated by the framework have been discussed.
-Here we provide further discussion articulating around the framework design, major areas of LLM research, takeaways from the results and perspectives on future developments.
+Two application use cases are presented, for which results are discussed, showing promise for human-like decision-making.
+While the previous section presented known mode of failures of LLMs, in this section we discuss potential development that would follow the inevitable popularization of agentic LLM frameworks.
+To that avail, we present further discussions articulating around the framework design, major areas of LLM research, takeaways from the results, perspectives on future developments, and possible implications for other areas of research.